'Difficult to stay at Barcelona' - Messi's father & agent opens door to Man City move | Goal.com

 Messi shocked the football world last week by submitting a formal transfer request at Camp Nou, which saw him outline his desire to activate the release clause in his current contract, which expires in 2021.

-A number of possible next destinations have been mooted for the 33-year-old in the wake of the news, including Paris Saint-Germain and Juventus, but Goal understands that City boss Guardiola has already contacted the diminutive superstar over a potential switch to Etihad Stadium.
+A number of possible next destinations have been mooted for the 33-year-old in the wake of the news, including Paris Saint-Germain and Juventus, but Goal learned that City boss Guardiola had been in contact with Messi prior to him dropping his transfer bombshell.

 Messi decided to not to show up for pre-season medical checks at Barcelona's academy base over the weekend, and will not be reporting to any further training sessions in order to distance himself from first-team affairs.